 Let me show you the default settings of the processing option by selecting the PIE Chart because we already changed the cache option of the bar chart.

-- Do not Cache temporary copies of this report: By default, Report server will assign this option.
-It means, report will always call the dataset, render, and then display report with live data.
+- Do not Cache temporary copies of this report: By default, the Report server will assign this option.
+It means the report will always call the dataset, render, and then display a report with live data.

 Now let me open the Bar Chart Processing Option.
 As you can see from the below screenshot it is using the second cache option.
 This option is automatically selected by the report server, based on the Cache refresh options that we specified.

-Let me open the SQL Server management Studio to see, what is really happening in SQL Server.
+Let me open the SQL Server Management Studio to see, what is really happening in SQL Server.
 When you create a cache report in the report manager, a new Job will be created at the Server level.
-This job will automatically executed as per we scheduled.
+This job will automatically be executed as per we scheduled.